Avocarrot/hiring/back-end/online-assignment/bidder-exercise/index.md

 - The complete working code (so that we can run your solution on our machines).
 - Passing end-to-end tests for the test cases listed above.
 - Step-by-step instructions on how to run your code and tests (how to compile, how to install dependencies, how to run code etc).

-# How will we assess your solution?

-**Completness:** Did you complete the implementation of the solution?

-**Test cases:** Did you write passing tests for the test cases listed above?

-**Code structure:** Is your code clean and readable?
-Do you write code that is testable, extensible and reusable?